mohannadofficial/code-stacker-nextjs/README.md

 ## ⭐ Like this project?

-If you find this Duolingo clone project helpful, consider giving it a star on GitHub to show your support!
+If you find this Code Stacker project helpful, consider giving it a star on GitHub to show your support!
 This helps others discover the project and motivates me to continue development.

 ## 🙌 Contributing